 Travel Agents

-The Bureau of Consular Affairs (CA) is responsible for protecting U.S. citizens and their interests abroad, issuing passports and other documentation to U.S. citizens and nationals, supporting U.S. border security, facilitating legitimate travel to the United States, and fostering economic growth.
+The U.S. Department of State’s Bureau of Consular Affairs provides services that support the welfare and protection of U.S. citizens abroad.
+It issues passports and other documents to U.S. citizens and nationals.
+It supports U.S. border security and legitimate travel to the United States.
+It also fosters economic growth.

 The links below will help you with your clients’ travel needs before and during their trip.
 We encourage you to add these links to your own website for easy reference.

-Follow us on Twitter and Facebook @TravelGov for travel updates, tips, and Q&As.
+Follow us on X, Instagram and Facebook @TravelGov for official travel tips, updates, and guidance.tips, updates, and guidance.

 Passports